mdornseif/appengine-toolkit2/docs/index.rst

 Features
 --------

-*  use :func:`forms.wtfbootstrap3` to teach a WTForm bootstrap rendering.
+* use :func:`gaetk2.forms.wtfbootstrap3` to teach a WTForm bootstrap rendering.
+* use :func:`gaetk2.helpers.check404` to save boilerplate on loading datastore entries etc.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. automodule:: gaetk2.forms

 Indices and tables